-Nintendo Switch will cost $299.99 when it goes on sale on March 3
+Nintendo Switch: Mario and Zelda coming to new $300 console

-Nintendo's latest gaming console is only weeks away.
+Nintendo's latest gaming console is only weeks away and will provide a new platform for some of the company's most popular titles.

-The Japanese company announced Friday that the new device, the Switch, will go on sale worldwide on March 3 for $299.99.
+The Japanese games giant announced Friday that the new device, the Switch, will go on sale worldwide on March 3 for $299.99.

-Nintendo (NTDOF) revealed a range of details and software for the Switch -- a handheld system that can easily transform into a console for the home -- at a big event in Japan that was streamed online.
+At a big event in Japan that was streamed online, it revealed a range of details and software for the Switch, a handheld system that can easily transform into a console for the home.

-And of course, Mario featured prominently.
-Nintendo's iconic character was shown in a real, New York-esque city as well as a desert, a jungle and other themed environments.
+And of course, Mario made an appearance.
+Nintendo (NTDOF)'s iconic character was shown in a New York-esque city as well as a desert, a jungle and other themed environments.

 But fans will have to wait until the end of the year for the release of the game, titled "Super Mario Odyssey."

+There's no delay for another of Nintendo's biggest franchises, though.
+"The Legend of Zelda: Breath of the Wild" will come out at the time of the Switch's launch in March, the company said.

-Other games included "1-2 Switch," which the company described as a "face-to-face party game" that would be released in March at the time of the Switch's launch.
+Another launch game is "1-2 Switch," which the company described as a "face-to-face party game" in which players don't have to look at the console's screen but at an opponent in front of them.
+They hear audio cues and feel physical responses through the the controller to know what's happening.

 Nintendo also showed off the Switch's "Joy-Con" detachable controllers, which have motion-sensing features.